long-covid-hg/META_ANALYSIS/README.md

 ```
 for sfile in harmonize.py meta_analysis.py qqplot.R
 do
-   gsutil cp scripts/$sfile gs://long-covid-hg-cromwell/[YYYYMMDD]/scripts/
+   gsutil cp scripts/$sfile gs://long-covid-hg-cromwell/$AnalysisDate/scripts/
 done
 ```
-and then edit the dates in the munge.json file's options to correspond to your [YYYMMDD].
+and then edit the dates in the munge.json file's options to correspond to your AnalysisDate [YYYMMDD].

 Create a list of formatted files and ancestries (step2_munge.txt) (JOBID= HEX ID(s) of formatting job(s))
 ```
 scripts/generate_munge_input.sh JOBID
-gsutil cp data/DF2/step2_munge.txt gs://long-covid-hg-cromwell/[YYYYMMDD]/conf/
+gsutil cp data/DF2/step2_munge.txt gs://long-covid-hg-cromwell/$AnalysisDate/conf/
 ```

 (Connect to Cromwell again if the connection is not running anymore)